-By Jane Keep, London, UK
+By JK, London, UK

 Look at any headline in the news, or on social media and you will likely see that the NHS and other healthcare services world-wide are under continuous pressure due to the ever-growing demand from rising illness and disease in their local populations.
 And more and more we are learning that illness and disease is linked to lifestyle.
 Given this, what is the trajectory looking like?
 If it continues to increase as it is, due to the way we are living our lives, the rising tide of illness and disease will overwhelm healthcare and bankrupt governments, reducing the productivity of our cities, nations, and the world as we become a society dependent upon needing care for our ailments and woes.

 There are definitely times when we need to call on the support of healthcare, and my observations of working in the NHS for 38 years now, show that healthcare professionals work exceptionally hard to deliver the best services they can.

 One of the issues healthcare professionals face is the tiny amount of time they have with each patient.
 Often appointments are booked on a continuous conveyor belt of one in, one out, with little time to discuss anything beyond the presenting issue.
 All the while during their busy days, healthcare professionals will observe patients and they will likely be aware of some lifestyle factors that may be contributing to their patients’ lack of health and wellbeing.

 In this, it is highly likely that doctors, nurses, dentists, and all healthcare professionals will observe time and time again patients in whom there is a level of self-disregard.
 This self-disregard could show in many ways – let’s take an example: